Chasmosaurus: Description

-The known differences between the two species mainly pertain to the horn and frill shape, as the referred postcrania of C. russelli are poorly known.
+Differences between the horns and frills of various specimens have been noted, though their taxonomy is unresolved.
 Like many ceratopsians, Chasmosaurus had three main facial horns - one on the nose and two on the brow.
-In both species these horns are quite short, but with C. russelli they are somewhat longer, especially the brow horns, and more curved backwards.
+These are generally short or nearly absent entirely, but in some specimens are noticeably longer.
 The frill of Chasmosaurus is very elongated and broader at the rear than at the front.
 It is hardly elevated from the plane of the snout.
-With C. belli the rear of the frill is V-shaped and its sides are straight.
-With C. russelli the rear edge is shaped as a shallow U, and the sides are more convex.
-The sides were adorned by six to nine smaller skin ossifications (called episquamosals) or osteoderms, which attached to the squamosal bone.
-The corner of the frill featured two larger osteoderms on the parietal bone.
-With C. russelli the outer one was the largest, with C. belli the inner one.
-The remainder of the rear edge lacked osteoderms.
-The parietal bones of the frill were pierced by very large openings, after which the genus was named: the parietal fenestrae.
+The rear of the frill is V-shaped and its sides are straight.
+How deep the V-shaped embayment is varies, and may distinguish species.
+In some Chasmosaurus there is no embayment at all, whereas in others it is considerably deep.
+The sides were adorned by six to ten ornamental bumps known as epioccipitals, which attached to the squamosal bone.
+Three further epioccipitals adorned the back of the frill, formed by the parietal bones.
+The frill, formed in the center by the parietals, was pierced by two very large openings, after which the genus was named: the parietal fenestrae.
 These were not oval in shape, as with most relatives, but triangular, with one point orientated towards the frill corner.